manoth-msft/home-assistant-berlin-transport/README.md

 ### 2️⃣ Search and install components via HACS

 1. After refreshing the HACS page, use the search bar and type **bvg**.
-1. Add the following components:
+1. We need the following components:
    - **BVG/VBB real-time departures** (Integration)
    - **Card for BVG/VBB real-time departures integration** (dashboard)
 1. Open each entry and select **Download** from the lower‑right corner.